jimkenith2/jimkenith2.github.io/tips_for_the_ou_electrical_engineering_student/webpage.md

 2. Sparingly take non-degree required courses.
 3. Choose degree electives wisely.

-Theoretically, you can AP test out of ALL general education requirements EXCEPT the Non-western civilization elective.
-Additionally, it is important to note that ONE of the general education classes MUST be "upper division" (3000 or 4000 level).
+Theoretically, you can AP test out of all general education requirements EXCEPT the Non-western civilization elective.
+Additionally, it is important to note that one of the general education classes MUST be "upper division" (3000 or 4000 level).

-For general education requirements you are unable to test out of, take them during winter intersession (save the summer intersession for internships or research).
+For general education requirements you are unable to test out of, take them during winter intersession.
+Save the summer intersession for internships, research, or personal pursuits.
 This will give you more time to focus on the important classes during the fall and spring semesters.
+Or if you are taking some really hard classes in the fall and spring semesters, save a couple gen eds as "padding classes" to give you even more time to focus on the hard classes.

 OU AP: <http://www.ou.edu/admissions/apply/transfer-credits/advanced-placement>